mickymacirl/rathmackneecastle/README.md

 ### Gallery Image Hover Over

-The History Gallery hover over was tested so that when a user hovers over the image, it should change opacity.
+The History Gallery hover-over was tested so that when a user hovers over the image, it should change the opacity.

 **Test Steps:**